-The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes that occurred in the area.
+The church had a tumultuous history, being repeatedly destroyed and rebuilt after the earthquakes occurred in the area.

-The reconstruction of the church was made in the 18th century.
+The reconstruction of the church was made during the 18th century.
 The current building is the work of the architect Girolamo Palazzotto, who is responsible for the interior, while Giovanni Battista Vaccarini designed the facade, which was built between 1734 and 1761.

 In 1857, the bell tower was completed, and the current layout of the churchyard was built in the 19th century.

 The facade of the Cathedral, built in Baroque style, is composed of three Corinthian style orders.
 The first order consists of six granite columns of ancient origin, surmounted by the coat of arms of the noble Galletti family.

 The second order also has six columns and two smaller ones on each side of the large central window.
 The orders are adorned with marble statues of Saint Agatha in the middle, above the main door, Saint Euplius on the right, and Saint Birillus on the left.

 The main wooden door consists of thirty-two panels, finely carved, illustrating various portraits and scenes.
 On each side of the main door are the marble statues of Saint Peter and Saint Paul.

 The dome of the church dates back to 1802, built on a project by Carmelo Battaglia.
 The dome is equipped with columns and large windows that illuminate the interior.
 Between 1867 and 1869, the architect Carmelo Sciuto Patti built the current bell tower and the lantern of the dome.